BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Introduction

 Along with quantization, dynamic variations in the model architecture accelerate inference by optimizing computational requirements based on input \cite{Ref44}.
 However, limited efforts have been directed towards making inference faster \cite{Ref40}.
 In LLMs, an input sequence is processed through multiple transformer blocks to generate the final output.
 However, heterogeneity can be observed in the inputs due to varying sequence lengths and sentence complexities \cite{Ref6}.
 Some inputs might require processing through all layers.
-For others, features from the lower or intermediate layers might be sufficient to yield predictions beyond a certain level of confidence.
-In such cases, while predictions based on lower layers are correct, they might become incorrect after undergoing transformations in the higher layers due to over-complicated features.
-These unnecessary features lead to wasteful computation or “overthinking.”
-Therefore, allowing EE from multiple break-points based on certain conditions provides a remedy to "overthinking" \cite{Ref5, Ref6, Ref26} and even enhances efficacy \cite{Ref27}.
+For others, the lower or intermediate layers might be sufficient to yield predictions beyond a certain level of confidence.
+In such cases, while predictions based on lower layers are correct, they might become incorrect after undergoing transformations in the higher layers due to computation of additional parameters.
+This leads to wasteful computation or ``overthinking.” ``Overthinking" is an inference-time, input-dependent phenomenon wherein the model continues processing through additional parameters beyond the point needed to produce a correct output leading to higher FLOPs and potential performance degradation \cite{Ref4, Ref6}.
+Therefore, allowing EE from multiple break-points based on certain conditions provides a remedy to ``overthinking" \cite{Ref5, Ref6, Ref26} and even enhances efficacy \cite{Ref27}.
 The previous research on EE mechanisms for NLP has been on models with weights initialized from a pre-trained LLM \cite{Ref5, Ref6, Ref14}.
 The EE criterion is often a set threshold that needs to be calibrated based on the task as well as the input distribution \cite{Ref5}.
 This leads to faltering efficacy when inputs deviate during inference.
 Despite the potential for improved efficiency, no prior work has combined BAT with EE in a transformer architecture for textual inference.
 A key challenge in integrating EE with BNN is that it tends to destabilize training, leading to vanishing gradients.
 Additionally, standard loss functions are unsuitable for such networks.